dannythehat/jobbuddy/README.md

   - **NEW**: Enhanced application tracking with timeline
   - **NEW**: Duplicate detection and prevention
   - **NEW**: Response classification and monitoring endpoints
+  - **NEW**: Interview scheduling and management endpoints
+  - **NEW**: Calendar integration and email response generation
   - Database models for all entities
   - Security middleware and error handling
 - ✅ Database schema with PostgreSQL
-  - User, CV, JobPreference, Job, Application, Certificate, Response models
+  - User, CV, JobPreference, Job, Application, Certificate, Response, Interview models
   - Proper relationships and constraints
   - **NEW**: Enhanced Application model with comprehensive tracking
   - **NEW**: Certificate model with file management
   - **NEW**: Response model with AI classification
+  - **NEW**: Interview model with calendar integration
 - ✅ AI Services
   - OpenAI integration for CV parsing
   - Intelligent skill extraction